kartikchanana/Projects/Page Ranking/Readme.txt

 ***************************README***************************

+* This project is a replica of a page ranking algorithm used by most web crawlers as a basic functionality.
+* The value of page rank is calculated iteratively by considering inlinks,outlinks, and sink nodes for every page in the hierarchy.
+* Pages with higher inlink count are not certainly important pages as the content on the page also matters,
-*The PAGE RANKING ALGORITHMS have been created in netbeans 7.2, and hence I would advise compiling it through Netbeans.
+* The PAGE RANKING ALGORITHM has been created in netbeans 7.2, and hence I would advise compiling it through Netbeans.
-*No external library has been used.
+* No external library has been used.
-*The code can be compiled by Java version 7 & and above.
+* The code can be compiled by Java version 7 & and above.
 * I have provided two seperate codes for the page rank and the perplexity values calculation.
-*There following is the description of the files included in the zip file:
+* There following is the description of the files included in the zip file:

     -'top 10 page rank,inlink pages.txt'     : Includes 10 pages with highest page rank & inlink values, & the ANALYSIS for the page rank values obtained.
     -'Top 50 ranked, inlink count pages.txt' : Includes 50 pages with highest page rank & inlink values